redox-os/website/content/news/this-month-240731.md

 Now COSMIC Terminal and Nushell can exit properly.

-- 4lDO2 fixed most bugs on the COSMIC programs
+- 4lDO2 fixed most known bugs on the COSMIC programs
 - Ron Williams fixed the Helix text editor.
 - bjorn3 converted the Orbital recipes to TOML, fixing the "desktop-minimal" variant.
 - Ribbon converted more recipes to TOML to remove obsolete and broken code from our package system.